Child health and nutrition in Africa: Deficiency in essential nutrients and micronutrients

 Inadequacies in iodine intake on the other hand impair the synthesis of thyroid hormones, which are critical for normal development and proper functioning of the brain and nervous system as well as the conservation of body heat and energy.
 Iodine deficiency causes endemic goitre and cretinism as well as stunting of mental and physical development.
 Globally, 1.6 million people are at risk of iodine deficiency disorders and 50 million children affected by them.
 About 100,000 children are born each year with intellectual disability, most of them in Africa.
 This is due to the low consumption of iodine-rich foodstuffs (e.g. marine products) and the over-consumption of foodstuffs causing goitre, particularly bitter cassava, which is a staple in Central Africa.

 Child undernutrition itself takes three common forms: stunting, wasting, and being underweight.
 Stunting is low height that results from insufficient nutrient intake, wasting is low weight which indicates body mass and fat deficit, and being underweight is a measure that includes the effects of both stunting and wasting.

 Anaemia is quite prevalent in Africa especially among young children due mainly to a diet that is low in animal-based foodstuffs and high in fibre-rich cereals, tannins and phytates which inhibit iron absorption.
 In 2006, about 67.6 per cent of children under 5, and overall 83.5 million children were anaemic.
-Through its effects on metabolic processes such as oxygen transport, oxidative metabolism and cell growth, iron deficiency also retards growth and development.
-It impairs the immune response and increases susceptibility to infection, delays motor development, and diminishes concentration (impairing cognitive and behavioural capacities).
+Through its effects on metabolic processes such as oxygen transport, oxidative metabolism and cell growth, iron deficiency physical retards growth and development.
+It impairs the immune response and increases susceptibility to infection, delays motor development, and diminishes concentration, thereby impairing cognitive and behavioural capacities).
 It therefore prevents 40–60 per cent of African children from attaining their full mental capacities.
 Moreover, of the 26 health risks reported by the WHO Global Burden of Disease project, iron deficiency is ranked ninth in terms of years of life lost.